 - Eat soft foods high in flavonoids, such as cooked fruits and vegetables.
 Flavonoids are plant-based antioxidants that may help decrease joint pain.

 - Avoid saturated fats, fried foods, and caffeine.
 These foods may increase inflammation.

 Some supplements that may help:

 Cramp bark (Viburnum opulus) and lobelia (Lobelia inflata) may help reduce muscle spasms, although there are no scientific studies to support using them for TMJ problems.
-Rub 5 drops tincture of each herb into joint.
 Use on the skin only and do not apply to broken skin.
 DO NOT take these herbs by mouth (orally).

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of TMJ dysfunction based on their knowledge and experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.